On this page

 Children require sufficient restful sleep to become self-managing, be effective learners and to make the most of the learning opportunities provided by ECE.
 Services are encouraged to actively engage in discussions with parents for guidance on the sleep requirements for their child and how these can best be met in a manner consistent with the regulations.
 The designated space(s) should recognise cultural practices of the communities.

-PF38 All-day under 2 child:cot ratio
+PF38 All-day services: under 2 child:cot ratio

 Criteria